 how to apply for a habitat home

-Habitat for Humanity of Montgomery County Tennessee‘s new home owner program is NOT accepting applications at this time.
-The application period will reopen on October 1, 2021 and will close on October 31, 2021.
+Habitat for Humanity of Montgomery County Tennessee‘s homeownership program will begin accepting applications on October 1, 2021 and the application period will close on October 31, 2021.

 Applicants are applying for a home loan through Habitat for Humanity of Montgomery County.
 Eligibility is based upon several qualifying factors and approval by the Homeowner Selection Committee and Board of Directors.
 Listed below is the criteria to determine eligibility of all applicants.

 - Proof of residency in Montgomery County for at least 12 months: